 The Warm Homes Essex website has details of other funding, advice, and support available in Essex.

-An advisor will call you to complete an eligibility assessment over the phone.
-This will include questions about the household and the residents occupying it.
+An advisor from Heat Essex will call you to complete an eligibility assessment over the phone.
+The number they will call from is 01206 326808.
+The eligibility assessment will include questions about the household and the residents occupying it.

 If you pass the eligibility assessment your personal data will be shared with an approved contractor.
 You will need to give consent for this data to be shared.
 The contractor will then contact you to arrange for a survey on your property.

 You will be told the name of the contractor that will be contacting you.
 You will not be “cold-called” by doorstep contractors.
 All eligible applicants will be contacted directly by the contractor to arrange an appointment.
-If in doubt, please contact BHBH on 0800 107 0044.
+If in doubt, please contact Heat Essex on 01206 326808.

 Once the survey is done and measures are agreed, the contractor will ask for additional paperwork to be able to process the application.
 The contractor will advise on the timeline for works to be done.